Option in Research, Evaluation, Measurement and Statistics

 Degree completion requires 15 hours of doctoral dissertation.

 “We strive to offer students a quality educational experience.
-Students
+Students come

-learning to apply statistics, data analyses, and evaluation methods to study and understand
+to apply statistics, data analyses, and evaluation methods to study and understand

 problems in a variety of fields.”